 It provides participants with practical information on how to procure and undertake an embodied carbon assessment, what benchmarks can be set, which tools can be used and how embodied carbon can be reduced.
 Case studies and examples will illustrate how others have tackled embodied carbon within their organisations and projects, with a focus on housing.
 The aim of the course is to empower teams in social housing to minimise embodied carbon in new developments.

-This course is delivered across two half-days by the authors of the Embodied Carbon Guidance, Jane Anderson (ConstructionLCA) and Katherine Adams (ASBP).
+This course is delivered across two sessions by the authors of new, comprehensive embodied carbon guidance; ASBP board member Jane Anderson (ConstructionLCA) and ASBP Technical Associate, Katherine Adams.
 It is delivered as part of the Forest Nation Center training programme.